Course - Exploring Language Change and Variation - NORD6020

 The candidate:

-- has experience with digital media and can facilitate its use in Norwegian subject contexts
+- has experience with digital tools and can facilitate their use in didactic activities adapted to specific recipient groups

-- can use disciplinary knowledge for critical and constructive reflection
+- can use subject-specific knowledge for critical and constructive reflection

 Learning methods and activities

-Online lectures, one in-person seminar, one digital seminar, practical exercises, and collaboration through the learning platform.
+Online lectures, two in-person seminars (on campus), practical exercises, and collaboration through the learning platform.
 Students must have access to a computer with an internet connection.

 Mandatory Activities:

-Attendance at two seminars (one in-person seminar lasting two days and one digital seminar lasting two days) is mandatory.
+Attendance at two in‑person seminars, each lasting two days and held on NTNU’s campus in Trondheim, is mandatory.

 Additionally, each student must submit two assignments, which must be approved by the course instructor.
 These activities are graded as pass/fail and are not part of the formal assessment.
 However, they must be approved for the student to be eligible to take the exam.